How To Incorporate SEO Into Your Web Design

 Once you start to see results, it is tempting to quit.
 Keep in mind, that a well-planned SEO approach involves a content and optimization plan that is continuous.
 In other words, the results you will see in say six months are solidly based upon the work that is done today.
 If you stop, you may not see the effects of quitting immediately, but over time you will.

 Our success is built upon our past results.
-While trends and tactics may change, year over year this SEO web design build process is crucial for our top achieved results.
+While trends and tactics may change, year over year web design SEO best practices are crucial for our top achieved results.

 About 1st on the List